 - Learn more about Standard SSDs in our blog post.

 Standard SSD Disks are offered as a type of Managed Disks.
 Unmanaged Disks and Page Blobs are not supported on Standard SSD.
-The following Disk sizes will be offered at preview.

 Other disk storage for Azure VMs